cheehieu/afternoon-cape/index.md

 * Smaller vias
 * Decoupling caps
-* 16-channel
+* 16-channels
-* LCD connector
+* LCD connector reposition
 * FTDI connector for serial communication with a host PC
 * AUX INA226 for dedicated system input power measurement
-* PMDC connector brings out signals for daisy chaining with PMDC daughter cards
+* PMDC connector for daisy chaining with PMDC daughter cards
 * TMP441 for thermal diode junction temperature monitoring

 ## Software

 ### Standalone Bash Script
-The standalone Bash script is the quick way to generate power numbers in a single instance.
-The script can be executed in a shell terminal on the BeagleBone Black running an Arago distribution.
+The standalone Bash script is a quick way to generate power numbers in a single instance.
+The script can be executed in a shell terminal on the BeagleBone Black running a [Debian](http://beagleboard.org/project/debian/) Linux distribution (has support for '[bc](http://www.gnu.org/software/bc/manual/html_mono/bc.html)' by default).
 The following is a high-level procedure for taking power measurements with the AfternoonCape:

 1. Initialize INA226, GPIOs
 2. Take shunt and bus voltage measurements for all supplies